ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/crud/retrieve.rst

         print('Error: {0}'.format(e))
         sys.exit(1)

-    # prove that there is only one Victim retrieved
+    # prove there is only one Victim retrieved
     assert len(victims) == 1

     # if the Victim was found, print some information about it